Outside workforce including volunteers

 A hirer must keep appropriate records in line with the DBS Code of Practice and advise the school of any safeguarding concerns which may arise about any of its:

 A hirer will be required to provide evidence when requested, that DBS Checks have been carried out.

 Schools may wish to use the attached Hiring Request and Certificate of Assurance Template.

 This information is applicable for Safeguarding in Employment only.
 For information and guidance relating to maintenance of premises, please refer to the premises and property pages.

 Where a school places a pupil with an “alternative provision provider” (e.g. a Pupil Referral Unit (PRU)) then a school continues to be responsible for the safeguarding of that pupil (paragraph 178 Keeping Children Safe in Education: 3 September 2018)

-A school should obtain written confirmation from an alternative provider that appropriate safeguarding checks have been carried out on individuals working at the establishment (i.e. those checks that a school would otherwise perform in respect of its own staff)
+A school should obtain written confirmation from an alternative provider that appropriate safeguarding checks have been carried out on individuals working at the establishment (i.e. those checks that a school would otherwise perform in respect of its staff)

-BCC’s Safeguarding in Employment Team have developed a template that can be sent to the alternative provision provider for completion and return.
+BCC’s Safeguarding in Employment Team has developed a template that can be sent to the alternative provision provider for completion and return.
 A copy of the letter should be retained in the school’s local files.